 BSNL and Airtel postpaid numbers work fine near Leh, other networks do not get any reception.
 BSNL has the widest coverage and Reliance Jio has also begun its operation starting 2018.

-So, if you are planning to visit Ladakh in the future, keep Magnetic Hill on your list and find yourself struck with awe at how our minds are tricked into seeing and believing things that are not actually there but are only a fragment of imagination and strange ways of nature.
+So, if you are planning to visit Ladakh in the future, keep Magnetic Hill on your list and find yourself stuck with awe at how our minds are tricked into seeing and believing things that are not there but are only a fragment of imagination and strange ways of nature.

 If you know your friends or family are planning a trip to Ladakh, do share this article with them to help them make a memorable Ladakh trip.